 Each of the RTSCs will arrange a minimum of at least one seat belt enforcement activity in each of their areas no less frequently than every two weeks.
 The seven West Virginia State Police (WVSP) coordinators will arrange a minimum of one seat belt enforcement activity within each of their troop areas every two weeks also.
-Nighttime enforcement will be encouraged; however, the enforcement activities will be conducted primarily during daylight hours and in high-crash location areas.
+Nighttime enforcement is emphasized; however, some enforcement activities will occur during daylight hours.
+Some daylight hours during the warmer months fall within the designated nighttime timeframe.
 Enforcement activities will focus on roadways that produced low seat belt use rates, as determined by the annual scientific seat belt survey.
 The GHSP Occupant Protection Coordinator will coordinate the efforts of the RTSCs, law enforcement projects and West Virginia State Police troops.
 These three groups cover 100 percent of the State.
 The GHSP is divided into eight highway safety regions (regional programs and law enforcement projects), and the WVSP is divided into seven troops.
 The regions are divided as shown in Table 4.5.